Business Insight

 Other changes of note

-• Criminal penalties for doxxing – The bill also includes a criminal offence for the practice of doxxing, referring to the publication or distribution of personal data about an individual in a way that is menacing or harassing.
+• Criminal penalties for doxxing – The reforms introduces a new criminal offence for the practice of doxxing, referring to the publication or distribution of personal data about an individual in a way that is menacing or harassing.
 The “personal data” definition is distinct from personal information under the Privacy Act and includes information that enables the individual to be identified, contacted or located.
+An independent review of the anti-doxxing regime will be undertaken after 24 months (a change adopted in the Senate).

-• Emergency declarations – Similar to the eligible data breach declaration mechanism described above, the bill amends existing emergency declaration powers will permit the Attorney-General to make a declaration to permit sharing or use of information in response to an emergency or disaster, including to allow for sharing with State or Territory authorities where a declaration has been made.
+• Emergency declarations – Similar to the eligible data breach declaration mechanism described above, the existing emergency declaration powers have been updated to allow the Attorney-General to by declaration permit sharing or use of information in response to an emergency or disaster, including to allow for sharing with State or Territory authorities where a declaration has been made.

-• Changing nature of privacy – The objectives of the Privacy Act will also be revised to address both protection of privacy of individual and the public interest of privacy, part of a shift towards seeing privacy as a fundamental human right, a shift in perspective we will see more of in tranche 2 reforms.
+• Changing nature of privacy – The objectives of the Privacy Act have also be revised to address both protection of privacy of individuals and the public interest of privacy, part of a shift towards seeing privacy as a fundamental human right, a shift in perspective we will see more of in tranche 2 reforms.

-Authors: Geoff McGrath, Partner; Leon Franklin, Director - Consulting, Risk Advisory; Andrew Hilton, Expertise Counsel; Michael Turner, Executive, Risk Advisory; Thomas Suters, Graduate and Michelle Lee, Paralegal.
+Authors: Geoff McGrath, Partner; Leon Franklin, Director, Risk Advisory; Andrew Hilton, Expertise Counsel; Michael Turner, Executive, Risk Advisory; Thomas Suters, Graduate and Michelle Lee, Paralegal.

 image